 1.3 Board variants

-There are two major board variants named: A20-OLinuXino-LIME and A20-OLinuXino-LIME-4GB.
+There are two major board variants named: A10-OLinuXino-LIME and A10-OLinuXino-LIME 4GB.
 The 4GB version has a built-in NAND memory that allows the storage of an operating system without the need of a SD card.
-The 4GB version comes with already programmed Android image.